MagicLex/regent/README.md

-# Regent
+# Regent - Sovereign AI Chat

 ![Regent Logo](https://img.shields.io/badge/%F0%9F%91%91-Regent-1eb182)

-A minimal, elegant interface for interacting with OpenAI's GPT models in your browser.
+A sovereign, elegant interface for interacting with AI models while maintaining full data control.

 ## Overview

-Regent provides a clean, focused chat experience with GPT models, requiring only your OpenAI API key.
-No accounts, no data collection, no complexity.
+Regent is a European-focused sovereign AI chat interface that provides a clean, focused experience with AI models.
+Connect with your preferred model's API key - all data stays in your browser.
+Privacy by design.

 ## Features

+- **Data sovereignty** - your API key and conversations never leave your device
+- **Multi-language support** - Swedish, English, and French interfaces
+- **BankID integration** - Secure authentication option for Swedish users
-- **Distraction-free UI** with technical aesthetic
+- **Distraction-free UI** with clean European aesthetic
-- **Client-side only** - your API key and conversations stay in your browser
+- **Client-side only** - No server tracking or backend requirements
-- **No backend** required - connects directly to OpenAI API
+- **Mobile-friendly** responsive design
 - **Local storage** for chat history persistence

 ## Development